Diamond Records (Hong Kong)

-Diamond Records was a record label for Hong Kong and the far East.
+Diamond Records (Chinese: 鑽石唱片; pinyin: Zuānshí Chàngpiàn) was a record label for Hong Kong and Far East.
 It featured a good amount of Hong Kong's most popular recording acts and attractions in its catalogue.

 Background

 Diamond Records was an independent label which was established in or around 1960 by Portuguese merchant, Ren da Silva.
 In the early 1960s, they produced a run of albums that featured original Mandarin and English compositions.
 Also English songs were sung in Mandarin and Mandarin songs were sung in English.
 Two recording artists that were an example of this were Kong Ling and Mona Fong.
 Both Ling and Fong had Hong Kong's leading pianist Celso Carrillo as arranger on their early Diamond albums.

 Affiliations

 In the late 50s Diamond obtained a franchise from US Mercury and release many singles – mainly Patti Page The Diamonds and The Crew Cuts and together with US Decca issues on their Echo label they dominated the Hong Kong Charts and even more so when they obtained a Coral agreement and Teresa Brewer, The McGuire Sisters and later Buddy Holly and The Crickets also had huge success.
 ABC then allowed releases and Paul Anka became a real favourite of the Chinese teenagers and nearly all his singles at that time charted.
 Strange results from the HK Hit Parade of 1959 saw good sales for titles which hardly listed anywhere else – The Crew Cuts 'Be My Only Love' challenged the Diamonds Little Darlin' and Anka's Late Last Night was a huge success – not many singles were pressed by Diamond due to capacity problems so Airplay on Radio Hong Kong, Commercial Radio Hong Kong, Rediffusion and Radio Sai Wan (RAF Station Radio) were compiled for chart listings.
 Dot and Roulette pressings were added later and one Mercury release had little to do with the US but charted as the Yee Tin Tong Mandolin Band playing Caio Caio Bambina b/w Oh Marie.
 It was, for some time available on YouTube but has since disappeared.
 Although Ren Da Silva owned the company it was his daughter who was the leading light in the singles world and to her must go much of the credit for bringing US and UK music of the late 1950s to the young Chinese students of the time.
 This 1950s period has been largely neglected but those who were in Hong Kong with the British military will remember the breakthrough Miss Da Silva achieved.
 In the early 1960s, Diamond was the only record pressing in the area at the time.
 It handled Mercury Record Corporation product on a licensing agreement basis.
 Taking a trip to the U.S., managing director da Silva visited the Chicago Mercury headquarters in August 1961 to discuss expansion in the area for manufacturing plant and distribution facilities.
 He also was in the U.S. to meet with Willem Langenberg the head of Philips group to discuss the coordination of a three way arrangement that would involve Mercury, Philips and Diamond.